A 'medical situation' is forcing NASA to end mission at the space station a month early

 "Though it has always been a contingency the agency has considered, NASA has never had to cut short a mission before due to an astronaut falling ill," he said.
 "Crew members have had medical problems in space, but they never rose so high as to come home early."

-The decision to bring all four members of the crew back was made by flight controllers at NASA's mission control, with input from the crew's flight surgeons.
-NASA said they prioritized the call with the crewmember's safety first and foremost.
+The decision to bring all four members of the crew back was made by leadership across NASA and with input from the crew's flight surgeons.
+NASA said it prioritized the call with the crewmember's safety first and foremost in mind.

 Paul Dye, a former flight controller who worked on the space shuttle and International Space Station missions, said that's how teams approach any problems when it comes to the health and safety of the crew.